This Is the Army (musical)

 This Is The Army is an American musical revue in two acts, designed to boost morale in the U.S. during World War II, with a book by James McColl and music and lyrics by Irving Berlin.
-It was produced by the U.S. army on Broadway in 1942, with a cast of U.S. soldiers, for the benefit of the Army Emergency Relief Fund.
+It was produced by the U.S. Army on Broadway in 1942, with a cast of U.S. soldiers, for the benefit of the Army Emergency Relief Fund.

 Production

-The revue ran on Broadway, at the Broadway Theatre from July 4, 1942, to September 26, 1942, for 113 performances.
-The show was directed by Sgt.
-Ezra Stone, choreographed by Cpl.
-Nelson Barclift and Pvt.
-Robert Sidney, with settings and costumes by Pvt.
-John Koenig and music direction by Cpl.
-Chester O'Brien.
-However, the opening night program states that the orchestra was under the direction of Cpl.
-Milton Rosenstock.
+The revue ran on Broadway, at the Broadway Theatre, from July 4, 1942, to September 26, 1942, for 113 performances.